SAP-samples/teched2023-XP162/README.md

 ## Exercises

-You can follow the excercises in GitHub as well but our recommendation would be to start the mission in SAP Discovery Center.
+You can follow the excercises in GitHub as well but our recommendation would be to [start the mission](https://discovery-center.cloud.sap/missiondetail/4358/4641/?tab=overview) in SAP Discovery Center.
 - You can start following the steps in [GitHub](https://github.com/SAP-samples/teched2023-XP162/tree/main/Exercises).
 Start with the Excercise folder from 1 to 4.

-**OR** Link to the SAP Discovery Center mission: Start the mission [here](https://developers.sap.com/tutorials/abap-environment-trial-onboarding.html).

 ## Contributing
 Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) to understand the contribution guidelines.